-I most closely identify with Transpersonal, Existential and Humanistic Psychology.
-I am also influenced by Jungian Psychology, Mindfulness Based Cognitive Behavioral Therapy, Buddhist Psychology, Solution Focused Counseling, Gestalt, Internal Family Systems, Psychodanic/Object Relations and more.
-I am also increasingly interested in the field of neuroscience and neuroplasticity, (how the brain and it's patterns can heal and change).
+I am most closely aligned with the theories of Transpersonal and Integral Psychology.
+I am also influenced by Buddhist Psychology, Jungian Psychology, Mindfulness Based Therapy, Gestalt, Psychodanic/Object Relations and Solution Focused Counseling.
+I am interested in the field of neuroscience as well as Shamanism and the healing potential of non-ordinary states.

-I engage in my own personal therapy and mentoring with an experienced local therapist.
+I engage in my own personal therapy and mentoring with a local therapist.

 You can expect that I will provide you with compassion, respect and understanding.
 I will provide perspectives to illuminate persistent patterns and to help you increase awareness of your feeling and of your choices.
 I will assess your situation and we will formulate a plan for helping you cope with, accept, get relief from or resolve your situation.
-I will gently challenge you when the time is right.
-I do not give outright "advice" or tell you what to do, but I hope to ask thought provoking questions to help you arrive at your own conclusions and work towards your counseling goals.
+At times I will challenge you.
+I do not give outright "advice" or tell you what to do, but I hope to ask thought provoking questions to help you make sense of your own experience and work towards your fullest expression of yourself.

 Q: Do you see individuals even though you are a marriage and family therapist?